ahmedmeshref/coffee-shop-ms/backend/README.md

 #### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
+It is recommended to work within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies